brooth/jeta-site/mysite/home/markdown/androjeta_overview.md

     <h2>Androjeta</h2>
 </div>

-In addition to [plenty](/guide.html) of *Jeta* features, that are available on Android platform as well, *Androjeta* adds some extra.
+In addition to [a number](/guide.html) of *Jeta* features, that are available on Android platform as well, *Androjeta* adds some extra.
 And of course, *Androjeta* follows the *Jeta* concepts - no reflection, compile-time validation and boilerplate-code elimination.

 ### `Java reflection` as a bad manner

-Despite the fact that mobile phones might give odds to personal computers, it is a bad manner nowadays to use *Java Reflection* in Android projects.
+Despite the fact that mobile phones might give odds to personal computers, it's a bad manner nowadays to use *Java Reflection* in Android projects.
 Until the manufacturers offer the better batteries, the frameworks that are built on *Java Reflection*, will not be rivals to the ones built on `javax.annotation.processing` like *Jeta*.

 ### `onSaveInstanceState` issue